 70 Fairytales Reimagined Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

-Fairytales have always been rewritten, retold, and reshaped — from Grimm’s dark forests to modern YA retellings with morally complex protagonists and richly built worlds.
-Teens love fairytales because they sit at the crossroads of fantasy, psychology, and identity: who gets a voice, who gets power, and how do familiar stories change when seen through a different lens?
+Fairytales have always been rewritten, retold, and reshaped — from the dark forests of the Brothers Grimm to modern YA fairytale retellings filled with morally complex protagonists and richly built worlds.
+Teen writers are drawn to fairytales because they sit at the crossroads of fantasy, psychology, and identity: who gets a voice, who holds power, and how familiar stories change when seen through a different lens.

 1. Plot Hooks